Breast torture: Nipple torture

 Nipple torture, also called BDSM nipple play, is the application of erotic pain to the nipples.
 It is a popular element of breast torture.
 It can include biting, sucking, pinching and roughly touching or rubbing the nipples and the areolae.
 Submissives who experience it often enjoy it, even though it is painful.
-Some people find their nipples to be more erotically sensitive than their genitals.
-They are an erogenous zone of the body and their stimulation using techniques such as pinching can in some cases lead to orgasm.
+Nipples are an erogenous zone of the body and their stimulation using techniques such as pinching can in some cases lead to orgasm.

 During the 1970s, a study of S&M-themed contact magazines and club members in Germany identified nipple torture as one of the six most popular activities.
 BDSM literature sometimes shows household items attached to erect nipples to provide a pinching sensation.
-These include clothespins, mousetraps, clothes hangers with integral clips, or pairs of chopsticks with elastic bands wrapped around each end.
-If the nipples are prominent enough they can have elastic bands secured directly round them.

-There are commercially produced apparatus designed for nipple torture such as the nipple clamp, a device which is sold as a type of sex toy.
-With many types of nipple clamps the degree of tightness is variable and the amount of pain produced is dependent upon how tightly they are applied.
-The pinching restricts the blood flow and, when the attachments are removed, further pain may be caused by the return of normal blood flow.
-Clamps may have smooth surfaces, plastic or rubber fittings or jagged edges.
-The last of these increases the pain when weights hung from the clamps tighten the pinch or add a tugging sensation that varies as the wearer moves.
-Nipple clamps are sometimes sold with a chain connecting them so that a dominant can pull on it to create tension.
+These include clothespins and mousetraps.
+There are also commercially produced devices designed for nipple torture such as nipple clamps, which are sold as sex toys.
 Alternatively nipple clamps may be attached to ropes, chains, or wall fixtures.

+The pinching produced by nipple clamps restricts the blood flow and, when the attachments are removed, further pain may be caused by the return of normal blood flow.

-Twisting the nipples produces a painful sensation and nipple pain can be intensified by twisting nipple clamps, an action which pushes the nipple into the breast.
-A titty twister is a BDSM device used to inflict pain on the breasts and especially the nipples in this way.
-They are made in a variety of styles, but all have nipple clamps that can be made to rotate once in position, twisting the breasts and nipples of the person wearing the device.
+A titty twister is a BDSM device used to inflict pain on the breasts and especially the nipples by nipple clamps that can be made to rotate once in position, twisting the breasts and nipples of the person wearing the device.

-There are some health risks associated with nipple torture.
-Nipple clamps that are positioned wrongly can cause small cuts.
-Nipple bondage can result in damage to the nipples and tearing the skin of the nipples can cause scarring.
+Nipple torture can result in damage to the nipples.
 Regular heavy nipple play that produces scabbing and bruising can cause internal scar tissue and de-sensitization, resulting in permanent nerve and tissue damage.
-During pregnancy the nipples may be too sensitive for nipple clamps, and nipple stimulation can cause the release of the contraction-inducing hormone oxytocin.